Dopex - Project Breakdown | Revelo Intel

 Implied volatility is the market’s expectation of how much an asset will move.
 This is reflected in the price of an option’s contract that expires in the future.
 This is an estimated number.
 For example, an asset with 50% implied volatility is saying that the underlying asset is expected to trade within a 50% range (high to low).

-The Greeks are used to determine the price of Options when there are changes to the implied volatility, the price of the asset, and the time to expiration.
+The Greeks are used to determine the price of options when there are changes to the implied volatility, the price of the asset, and the time to expiration.

 There are other Greeks known as minor Greeks that, while not useful to the average trader, could be helpful for more experienced users:

-The Greeks are an important skill when it comes to trading Options and understanding risk.
-Even though the Greeks help to take the guesswork out of Options trading, it is worth noting that the value of Greeks is constantly fluctuating and does not work in isolation, meaning that the movement in one Greek is likely to affect the value of others.
+The Greeks are an important skill when it comes to trading options and understanding risk.
+Even though the Greeks help to take the guesswork out of options trading, it is worth noting that the value of Greeks is constantly fluctuating and does not work in isolation, meaning that the movement in one Greek is likely to affect the value of others.
 To manage this complexity, a trader can rely on a framework like the one provided below:

 It is worth noting that the Greeks are calculated using theoretical models that operate on assumptions, and therefore, they are only as accurate as the models used to quantify them.